Politics of Slovakia: Executive branch

 The president is the head of state and the formal head of the executive, though with very limited powers.
 The president is elected by direct, popular vote, under the two round system, for a five-year term.
 In March 2019, Zuzana Čaputová was elected as the first female President of Slovakia.
-She was a member of the liberal Progressive Slovakia party, which had no seats in parliament.
+She was a member of the liberal Progressive Slovakia party, which did not have seats in parliament.